Fenchurchh/ml2/README.md

 _This is just needed in case you want to access the services over a network – see below._

+##Running couchdb
+_See [setting up couchdb](wiki/couchdb) for how to setup couchdb properly._
+It is advised that you run your development couch from the console.

+    sudo couchdb

 ##Running the node api server
 Run the following commands